Tommy-Y-Lu/DATA1002-2025/README.md

 This repository contains all the material for Semester 2, 2025 of DATA1002, including:
 - Powerpoint slides
-- Python exercises
+- Python exercises (solutions NOT provided)
-- Solutions
 - Datasets used for demonstrations